+There is research indicating that isolated components of aloe vera, such as glycoprotein, can have some effectiveness as a soothing agent.
+However, when mixed into a cosmetic product, it is doubtful that those qualities remain, although it may still play a role in binding moisture to skin.
 In pure form, aloe vera’s benefits on skin are probably its lack of occlusion and the refreshing sensation it provides.
 Aloe serves as a water-binding agent for skin due to its polysaccharide (complex carbohydrate) and sterol content.
-(An example of a sterol that’s beneficial for skin is cholesterol) Although research has shown aloe also has anti-inflammatory, antioxidant, and antibacterial qualities, no study has proven it to be superior to other ingredients with similar properties, including vitamin C, green tea, pomegranate, and many other antioxidants (Source: www.naturaldatabase.com).
+(An example of a sterol that’s beneficial for skin is cholesterol.)
+Although research has shown aloe also has soothing and antioxidant qualities, no study has proven it to be superior to other ingredients with similar properties, including such ingredients as vitamin C, green tea, pomegranate, and many other antioxidants.

 Indian Journal of Dematology, 2008, issue 4, pages 163-166

 Skin Research and Technology, November 2006, issue 4, pages 241-246